tiangolo/uwsgi-nginx-flask-docker/README.md

 * Make sure you follow [the offical docs while importing your modules](https://docs.python.org/3/tutorial/modules.html#intra-package-references):

-* For example, if you are in `app/app/main.py` and want to import the module in `app/app/core/app_setup.py` you would wirte it like:
+* For example, if you are in `app/app/main.py` and want to import the module in `app/app/core/app_setup.py` you would write it like:

 ```python
 from .core import app_setup